 Our Natural Acrylic Medium is the first of its kind, perfect for artists who are used to conventional, plastic-based acrylics but are looking for an eco-friendly alternative.
 This medium is perfect for making your very own eco-friendly acrylic paints, along with being a superb varnish, sealer, collage adhesive, and more.
 Unlike the conventional acrylic mediums you might find at big-name paint supply stores, this medium is free from harmful additives, stabilizers, heavy metals, and other toxic chemicals.

 To make acrylic paint with this medium, check out our Natural Acrylic Paint Recipe!
-The process is simple; just mix a 1:1 ratio of the Natural Acrylic Medium and our Earth & Mineral Pigments, adjust as needed to achieve the consistency you desire, and you're ready to paint!
+The process is simple; just mix the Natural Acrylic Medium with our Earth & Mineral Pigments, adjust as needed to achieve the consistency you desire, and you're ready to paint!